jejacks0n/mercury/README.md

 ## Saving Content / Rendering Content

 Note: Mercury doesn't implement saving or rendering of content.
-We leave this part up to you because it can vary in so many different ways..
+We leave this part up to you because it can vary in so many ways.
 You may want to implement content versioning, use a nosql data store like mongo etc. and we don't want to force our opinions.

 Mercury will submit JSON or form values back to the server on save, and this can be adjusted in the configuration.
 By default it will use JSON, that JSON looks like:

     {
       "region_name": {
-        "type": "editable",
+        "type": "full",
         "value": "[contents with a snippet]",
         "snippets": {
           "snippet_1": {